 How to Apply

-You must complete the CAPS Certified Sommelier Program PDF registration application form and submit it to the department co-ordinator at email@example.com.
-The co-ordinator will determine if you can register in the first course directly or if you must take an entrance exam.
+You can complete the CAPS Certified Sommelier Program PDF registration application form and submit it to the department co-ordinator at firstname.lastname@example.org.
+The deadline for the 2022-2023 academic year is July 8, 2022.
+You will then be contacted with the details about the entrance exam.

 Once you have completed the course requirements, you must complete a stage experience.
-Once you have completed all the requirements of this program, you can request to receive a joint certificate from CAPS and George Brown College.
+Once you have completed all the requirements of this program (including the stage experience), you can request to receive a joint certificate from CAPS and George Brown College.
 You will also receive sommelier certification from CAPS.

 Core Courses (Eight)